zaxbux/LoctekMotion-reng/README.md

 - `0x79` `0x3F` `0x5B` (E02)

 Problem with the motors.
 This could be due to overheating, collision, etc.

+- E22 - When motor 2 is unplugged before operating.
+- E23 - When motor 1 in unplugged before operating.

 **rSt** / **ASr**